PaddlePaddle/FastDeploy/docs/optimal_deployment/ERNIE-4.5-21B-A3B-Paddle.md

        --kv-cache-ratio 0.75 \
        --max-num-seqs 128
 ```
 - `--quantization`: indicates the quantization strategy used by the model.
 Different quantization strategies will result in different performance and accuracy of the model.
+It could be one of `wint8` / `wint4` / `block_wise_fp8`(Hopper is needed).
 - `--max-model-len`: Indicates the maximum number of tokens supported by the currently deployed service.
 The larger the value, the longer the context length the model can support, but the more GPU memory is occupied, which may affect the concurrency.
-- `--kv-cache-ratio`: Indicates that KVCache blocks are distributed to the Prefill stage and the Decode stage according to the kv_cache_ratio ratio.
-Improper settings may result in insufficient KVCache blocks in a certain stage, thus affecting performance.
-If the service management global block is enabled, this setting is not required.

 For more parameter meanings and default settings, see [FastDeploy Parameter Documentation](../parameters.md)。